sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 <<TableOfContents>>

+== Python <--> Singular Linking Discussion ==

+Have a technical discussion of linking Python and Singular and Sage.

 == Singular Parallel Build ==

  * [[http://trac.sagemath.org/sage_trac/ticket/9497|Trac #9497]]: Fix the Singular spkg so it can take advantage of building in parallel.
 But fix Singular SPKG first (3-1-1-3)!